sagarmi4545/SpamVsHam/README.md

 3. Install the required packages:
    - pip install -r requirements.txt
 5. Import the trained BERT model:
-   - Ensure that you have the trained BERT model serialized as a `bert_model.pkl` file.
+   - Ensure that you have the trained BERT model serialized as a `spam_bert_model.pkl` file.
-   - Place the `bert_model.pkl` file in the root directory of the project.
+   - Place the `spam_bert_model.pkl` file in the root directory of the project.
 6. Run the Flask application:
    - python app.py
 7. Access the classifier UI: